nightroman/FarNet.FSharp.PowerShell/README.md

 Use `Script()` and `Command()` instead of `AddScript` and `AddCommand()`.
 `PS` does not directly support command chains.
-But it is fine to invoke several scripts and commands using the same `PS` object.
+But it is fine to invoke several scripts and commands using the same `PS` session.

 Use the type safe helper `Invoke2()` in addition to `Invoke()`.
 All result objects must be compatible with the specified type.